edwardcallow/tesco-jargon/b.md

 Business support team.
 A team responsible for supporing an area of the business.

 #### Budget control sheet
-A statement showing the forecast spend on wages based on store turnover.
+Statement showing the forecast spend on wages based on store turnover.

 #### Buy as you earn (BAYE)
-A scheme for staff, with three months’ service or more, to buy shares on a regular basis from their gross pay, pre-tax and national insurance.
+Scheme for staff, with three months’ service or more, to buy shares on a regular basis from their gross pay, pre-tax and national insurance.
 > ![People](assets/images/tag-people.png)

 #### BWS